 One of the most popular tourist destinations in the world, Barcelona is a cosmopolitan city that draws locals and internationals alike.
 From the beach-goers coming from Barceloneta to the young professionals making the commute from Gràcia to the gritty skaters that call Raval home, Barcelona offers one of the world’s most diverse crowds, and is a reflection of not only the modern face of Spain, but the proud province of Catalonia as well.

 What better way to people watch in Barcelona than over a cold glass of sangria?
-Born in Spain’s southern province of Andalusia dating back to the 18th century, today it is the summer drink of choice for many across the world – and it’s not hard to see why!
-The delightful drink is a combination of red or white wine (or cava as sometimes preferred in Barcelona), fresh fruit and juices, and topped off with a splash of liquor such as brandy or rum.
-Between the blazing Mediterranean sun, lively shores and scattered patios, it’s almost an obligation for the millions passing through each year to enjoy a cold pitcher of sangria at some point.
+Born in Spain’s southern province of Andalusia dating back to the 18th century, this delightful drink is a combination of red or white wine (or cava, as sometimes preferred in Barcelona), fresh fruit and juices, and topped off with a splash of liquor such as brandy or rum.
+Between the blazing Mediterranean sun, lively shores and scattered patios, it’s almost an obligation for the millions passing through each year to enjoy a cold pitcher of sangria at some point or another.
+We’re so obsessed with Sangria in Barcelona that it made our list of the best things to do in Spain.

-Here are the best places in Barcelona to people watch over a cold glass of sangria.
+Mouth watering yet?
+Here are the best places to eat, drink and people watch over a cold glass of sangria in Barcelona, Spain:

 Bubó Bar, El Born